Happy St. Patrick’s Day!

 A couple days ago, my darling 5 year old neighbor told me about how leprechauns had visited his classroom.
 Then he asked me if they’ve ever come to see me.
 I smiled at the memory, but I don’t find traces of sparkles and gold anymore.
 Instead, I find traces of chocolate and mint scattered about my kitchen.
 Which, come to find out, is just as exciting.

 In the shape of seasonal four leaf clovers, these cookies look and taste like a true St. Patty’s treat.
-Quite popular among girl scout cookie enthusiasts, these natural cookie are a lovely rendition of your favorite Girls Scout cookie.
+Quite popular among Girl Scout Cookie enthusiasts, these natural cookies are a lovely rendition of your favorite mint cookie.
 I love the perfect blend of chocolate and mint.
-I love the perfect blend of natural ingredients but yet, they still lack gluten, wheat and sugar!
+I love the perfect blend of natural ingredients.
+I also love that they lack gluten, wheat and sugar!
 It’s safe to say the full robust chocolate minty flavor is nothing short of magical.

-If you really want to make the day festive, try making a glittering gold trail leading to these cool mint cookies for the little loved ones in your life.
+If you really want to make the day festive, try making a glittering gold trail leading to these cool mint cookies for the little ones in your life.
 It’s bound to recreate some St. Patrick’s day magic.

 1/2 cup unsalted Butter or Earth Balance Butter, at room temperature